Analytical approach to higher-order correlation functions in U(1) symmetric systems: Paradigmatic Examples

 where $\overline{\Delta}_x=(\Delta_{x1}+\Delta_{x2})/2$.
 Notably, we find that $\tilde{g}_{ce}^{(2)}(t)$ is a periodic function about $t$ with the minimum positive period $T=2\pi/\abs{\delta}$, and, if we want to verify the correctness, we need to select an appropriate reference point, i.e., $\tilde{g}_{ce}^{(2)}(0)=\text{Tr}[a^{\dagger2}a^2\rho(t_0)]/\text{Tr}[a^{\dagger}a\rho(t_0)]^2$, where $t_0\gg1$.

-As depicted in Fig.\,\ref{fig4}(a), when both the cavity and atom are driven by two external fields simultaneously, the 2nd-order ETCF exhibits two minimum points, also known as photon blockade points, compared to the case when only the cavity is driven.
-This phenomenon occurs due to different input channels happen destructive interference, resulting in the photon blockade effect.
-In Fig.\,\ref{fig4}(c), we find that the $n$-photon antibunching (in $\omega_c-\omega_d=-1.3\kappa$) and bunching (in $\omega_c-\omega_d=0.81\kappa$) effects are enhanced dramatically as $n$ increases.
+As depicted in Fig.~\ref{fig4}(a), when both the cavity and atom are driven by two external fields simultaneously, the second-order ETCF exhibits two minimum points, also known as photon blockade points, compared to the case when only the cavity is driven.
+This phenomenon occurs due to different input channels creating destructive interference, resulting in the photon blockade effect.
+In Fig.~\ref{fig4}(c), we find that the $n$-photon antibunching (in $\omega_c-\omega_d=-1.3\kappa$) and bunching (in $\omega_c-\omega_d=0.81\kappa$) effects are enhanced dramatically as $n$ increases.
 Besides, for the other strong $n$-photon antibunching point, their corresponding detuning almost satisfies $\omega_c-\omega_d=[3+1.22\times(n-3)]\kappa$, where $n=3,4,5$.
-For different driving frequencies, as shown in Fig.\,\ref{fig4}(b), we obtain a dynamical photon effect, and it goes through the cycles of bunching and antibunching effects over time, which the period is $T=2\pi/\abs{\omega_1-\omega_2}=4/\kappa$.
-In Fig.\,\ref{fig4}(b,c), our analytical solution agrees perfectly with the QuTiP simulations, thereby validating the approach.
+For different driving frequencies, as shown in Fig.~\ref{fig4}(b), we obtain a dynamical photon effect, and it goes through the cycles of bunching and antibunching effects over time, which the period is $T=2\pi/\abs{\omega_1-\omega_2}=4/\kappa$.
+In Figs.~\ref{fig4}(b) and \ref{fig4}(c), our analytical solution agrees perfectly with the QUTIP simulations, thereby validating the approach.
 Meanwhile, we also analyze the problem: How much drive strength can we accept for our method?
-And give the boundary of driving strength to a certain extent, as shown in Fig.\,\ref{fig4}(d).
-As a result, the case of multiple input channels can trigger the photon blockade; therefore, we could regard the case as a new way to achieve photon blockade.
-More importantly, the scheme is more feasible for experimental implementation.
+And give the boundary of driving strength to a certain extent, as shown in Fig.~\ref{fig4}(d).
+As a result, the case of multiple input channels can trigger the photon blockade; therefore, we could regard the case as a different way to achieve photon blockade.
+More importantly, the scheme is more feasible for experimental implementations.

-No doubt, for the case of multi-atom, i.e., Tavis-Cummings Model \cite{TCmodel}, the method is also powerfully effective, and some concrete details solving the 2nd-order ETCF have been presented in Ref.~\cite{SM13}.
+No doubt, for the case of multi-atom, i.e., Tavis-Cummings model \cite{TCmodel}, the method is also powerfully effective, and some concrete details solving the second-order ETCF have been presented in Ref.\,\cite{SM13}.